-24. Click [Save].
-If the save is successful, the message "Appliance Registered" displays.

-- 25. If all information is valid and the Database Server can communicate with the Data Collector or Message Collector, the Appliance Manager page displays the SL1 version installed on the collector in the Build column.
-If the Build column remains blank for longer than five minutes, double-check your settings and network connection. - 26.
-Perform steps 20-23 for each Data Collector and Message Collector in your PhoneHome configuration. - 27.
-Finally, align the new collector with the relevant Collector Group by going to the Collector Groups page (System > Settings > Collector Groups). - 28.
-Click the edit icon (P) next to the Collector Group you want to use, select the new collector from the Collector Selection field, and click [Save]. - 29.
-Go to the [Registered] tab on the Nodes page, where you can now see the new collector in the list, aligned with the Collector Group you specified.
+- 14. Click [Save].
+If the save is successful, the message "Appliance Registered" displays. - 15.
+If all information is valid and the Database Server can communicate with the Data Collector or Message Collector, the Appliance Manager page displays the SL1 version installed on the collector in the Build column.
+If the Build column remains blank for longer than five minutes, double-check your settings and network connection. - 16.
+Perform steps 13-15 for each Data Collector and Message Collector in yourconfiguration. - 17.
+Finally, align the new collector with the relevant Collector Group by going to the Collector Groups page (Manage > Collector Groups or System > Settings > Collector Groups in the classic user interface). - 18.
+Select the Collector Group you want to use, select the new collector from the Message Collector Selection field or the Message Collector Selection field, and click [Save].
+In the classic user interface, click the edit icon () next to the Collector Group you want to use, select the new collector from the Collector Selection field, and click [Save]. - 19.
+Go to the [Registered] tab on the Nodes page (Manage > Nodes), where you can now see the new collector in the list, aligned with the Collector Group you specified.